shashwatpal1021/No-of-Like-Dislike/README.md

 Link: [https://shashwatpal1021.github.io/Number-of-Like-Dislike-By-Shashwat/](https://shashwatpal1021.github.io/Number-of-Like-Dislike-By-Shashwat/)

 ## Overview
-This is a Youtbe  clone which help help to search a video as usuall in youtube.
+This is a Counter which increase with like and decrease with dislike.

 ## Directory Tree
 ```